 Sometimes complete strangers live parallel lives.
-On one hand, we have got Peter’s story, who was born and raised in Kos like all of his anchestors.
-The scattered tower mills on the island of Kos are one of its characteristics.
+On one hand, we’ve got Peter’s story who was born and raised in Kos like all his ancestors.
+The scattered tower mills on the island of Kos are one of its landmarks.
 One of them, in which Peter’s father passed away, belongs to his family.
-He was such a smiley and fun-loving man,that the grief of the bereaved family and friends seemed to be without limit.
+He was such a smiling and fun-loving man that the mourning of his grieving family and friends seemed never-ending.

 Listening to them makes me think of Peter and Anna’s lives.
-Some people would give anything to see their beloved ones for one more time.
-Parents seem to be the ones grafting to raise and give their kids a decent life.
-Since our first breath they have always been present in our lives, so it’s hard to contemplate life without them.
-Make them happy is too simple.
-A hug and telling them how much we love them is all they need, as Peter told me in the film.
+Some people would give anything to see their beloved ones just one more time.
+Parents are the ones always struggling to raise their children and give them a decent life.
+Since our very first breath, they have always been present in our lives, so it’s hard to imagine life without them.
+Making them happy is very easy.
+A simple hug and telling them how much we love them is all they need, as Peter told me in the film.
 The people standing next to us will not be there forever, so don’t take anything for granted.
 We should tell them how much we love them before it’s too late.
-Something simple like a hug, it’s an act of love that we all need, let alone our parents.
+Something as simple as a hug, a small gesture, is an act of love that we all need, let alone our parents.

-That’s everything to me.
+This means everything to me.

 ANNA & PETER